This FAQ compilation is intended to clarify the NGSI-LD specification by providing answers to common questions.

 }

-a supported MIME type?Yes.
-However, when using it the LD @context
+application/json a supported MIME type?Yes.
+However, when using it the LD @context has to be externally provided, or

-at all.
+no JSON-LD @context at all.
 In the latter case Entities will be under the

-.
+Default @context.
 You can see an example

 here

-member?Nothing, i.e. if you are working in your own application and your data model is somewhat “private” that is perfectly OK.
+application/json content without worrying about the @context member?Nothing, i.e. if you are working in your own application and your data model is somewhat “private” that is perfectly OK.
 It is somewhat similar as using XML content without namespaces.

-However, we recommend to use JSON-LD @context
+However, we recommend to use JSON-LD @context and that can be easily

 abstracted out by a convenience library.

-It is a standard HTTP Link Header intended to provide a @context
+It is a standard HTTP Link Header intended to provide a @context in two

 scenarios:

-is used as MIME type.@context
+application/json is used as MIME type.@context to be used

 for mapping types or attribute names to Fully Qualified Names (URIs).For instance, the Link header to address the FIWARE Data Models would be: